CGSbioinfo/RNASeq_old/README.md

 Pipeline for the analysis of RNASeq data.
 It is divided in several python scripts.
 Each script perform one step:
 1) Prepare the folder for the rest of the analysis
-2) Trim reads and perform fastqc on the data
+2) Trim reads and perform fastqc on the data *require fastqc_plot_data.py (should be in "additionalScripts" folder)
 3) Map the reads
 4) count the read